 – Australian Nugget / Kangaroo Coins

-– Gold bars from approved mints & refiners
+– Gold bars and rounds from approved mints & refiners

 Yes!
 You own the gold in your Gold IRA.